awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/kinesis-record-processor-implementation-app-java.md

 ## Implement a Class Factory for the IRecordProcessor Interface<a name="kinesis-record-processor-implementation-factory-java"></a>

-You'll also need to implement a factory for the class that implements the record processor methods\.
+You also need to implement a factory for the class that implements the record processor methods\.
 When your consumer instantiates the worker, it passes a reference to this factory\.

 The sample implements the factory class in the file `AmazonKinesisApplicationSampleRecordProcessorFactory.java` using the original record processor interface\.
 If you want the class factory to create version 2 record processors, use the package name `com.amazonaws.services.kinesis.clientlibrary.interfaces.v2`\.